 5. Provide teacher training specifically for online learning.

 Most teachers had to dive into online teaching with little or no specific training on the process.
 Teaching online is different than teaching in person!
 Effectively teaching online requires different skills and techniques.
 Schools can help teachers thrive in this process by providing training through professional development and online webinars.
 Schools can also help by providing teachers with direct access to an online help desk for tech support so they do not get stuck waiting for answers to tech-related questions.

 6. Work to ensure that each student has equity of access to online learning tools.

-Schools know much more about what tools are needed for online learning success than they did a year ago.
-With this knowledge, school districts need to identify which tools are necessary for student success.
+Schools know much more about what tools are needed for online learning success than they did years ago.
+With this knowledge, school districts need to identify which e-learning tool supplies are necessary for student success.
 Once the necessary tools are identified, schools can improve student success by making sure that each student has access to those tools.

 7. Implement data privacy and security rules.

 Data privacy and security need to be a top priority for school districts as teachers and students spend more and more time online.
 A data or security breach can get in the way of student learning.
 Schools can implement data privacy and security rules to protect everyone involved in the online learning process.
 Simple ways schools can do this include: requiring staff to use district devices (and not their personal devices) when handling student information, tightening security around emails (only allowing school-related emails with school email addresses), and having staff attend a virtual training on cyber hygiene practices.